stuttgart-things/docs/ansible.md

 ### Before we Start

-In order to prepare the system, the following environment variables have to be set in case that they have not ben set by then.
+In order to prepare the system, the following environment variables have to be set in case that they have not been set by then.

   <details><summary><b>Environment Variables</b></summary>